 Of course, this solution only performs beautifully when the issue is related to broken daisy chain connections.
 It does not work as well when the bus is dysfunctional due to a damaged IC.
 The best way to minimize the possibility of a damaged IC is placing relevant surge protection components into your design.
 With multi-faceted PCB design software like Altium Designer®, adding these key components is a simple process that can save you unnecessary problems in the future.

-Need more tips for implementing redundancy in daisy-chained hardware?
+Need more tips for implementing redundancy in daisy-chained hardware, or have additional questions about star topology and network topology?
 Contact an expert at Altium.